-- (1) The levying of a rate on a property is an exclusive power of the municipality which will be applied with due regard to the total revenue pool of the municipality. - (2) The rating of property will be done impartially, fairly, equitably and without bias, and these principles also apply to the setting of criteria for exemptions, reductions and rebates contemplated in section 15 of the Act. - (3) The rating of property will be implemented in a way that - (a) is developmentally orientated; - (b) supports sustainable local government by providing a stable and buoyant revenue source within the discretionary control of the municipality; and - (c) supports local and social economic development. - (4) Property rates may be levied to correct the imbalances of the past and to minimise the effect of rates on the poor. - (5) Rates will be levied in proportion to the market value of the property; - (6) The rates tariffs will be based on the value of all rateable properties and the amount required by the municipality to balance the operating budget after taking into account surpluses generated on trading and economic services and the amounts required to finance exemptions, rebates, reductions and phasing in or rates as approved by the council. - (7) Trading and economic services must be ring fenced and tariffs and service charges calculated in such a manner that the income generated covers the cost of the services or generates a surplus; - (8) Property rates may be used to finance community services. - (9) Surpluses on trading and economic services may be used to subsidise community services. - (10) The provision for working capital and bad debts must relate to the requirements for community services and not to those of trading and economic services. - (11) The revenue base of the municipality must be protected by limiting reductions, exemptions and rebates.
+- (1) The levying of a rate on a property is an exclusive power of the municipality in terms of Section 229 of the Constitution of the Republic of South Africa which will be applied with due regard to the total revenue pool of the municipality. - (2) In terms of Section 4(1)(c) of the Local Government: Municipal Systems Act, 1998 (Act 117 of 1998) a municipality has the right to finance the affairs of that municipality by imposing, inter alia, rates on property. - (3) In terms of Section 2 of the Act a municipality may levy a rate on property in its area. - (4) This Policy is adopted in terms of Section 3 of the Act. - (1)(5) This Policy must be read together with and is subject to the provisions of the Act and the Swartland Municipality Municipal Property Rates By-Law. - (2)(6) The rating of property will be done impartially, fairly, equitably and without bias, and these principles also apply to the setting of criteria for exemptions, reductions and rebates contemplated in section 15 of the Act. - (3)(7) The rating of property will be implemented in a way that - (a) is developmentally orientated; - (b) supports sustainable local government by providing a stable and buoyant revenue source within the discretionary control of the municipality; and - (c) supports local and social economic development. - (4)(8) Property rates may be levied to correct the imbalances of the past and to minimise the effect of rates on the poor. - (5)(9) Rates will be levied in proportion to the market value of the property; - (6)(10) The rates tariffs-will be based on the value of all rateable properties and the amount required by the municipality to balance the operating budget after taking into account surpluses generated on trading and economic services and the amounts required to finance exemptions, rebates, reductions and phasing in or rates as approved by the council. - (7)(11) Trading and economic services must be ring fenced and tariffs and service charges calculated, whenever possible-in such a manner that the income generated covers the cost of the services or generates a surplus; - (8)(12) Property rates may be used to finance community services.